 Platelets were first described in the 1800s by the German anatomist Max Schultze.
 They are also called thrombocytes.
-They are formed by fragmentation of megakaryoctes in the bone marrow.
+They are formed by fragmentation of megakaryocytes in the bone marrow.
 They function in helping the body form blood clots or hemostasis.
 They also serve as a natural source of growth factors.
 Their life span is 8 to 12 days and the circulating life span is 7 to 10 days.

 Platelets contain dense granules containing ADP or ATP, Calcium, and serotonin and a-granules that contain growth factors, fibrinogen, fibronectin, B-thromboglobulin, vWF, and coagulation factors V and XIII.
 When platelets are activated they release the contents of these granules.

 Platelets are activated by contact with collagen or by thrombin.
-They may also be activated by contact with glass.
+They may also be activated by contact with the glass.

 Thrombin is derived from Prothrombin.
 The gene for prothrombin is located on chromosome 11.
 Factor Xa binds with Prothrombin to enzymatically form thrombin.
 The activity of Factor Xa is enhanced when Factor Va binds with Factor Xa, thus forming a prothrombinase complex.
 When Prothrombin acts with the prothrombinase complex, thrombin is formed by enzymatic cleavage of two sites on prothrombin.

 In whole blood, platelets exist in a lower concentration, but in PRP, they exist in a much higher concentration as seen in these two photographs.
 In their resting state platelets exist as tiny discs individually, but when activated, they spill their proteins, which are growth factors or cytokines.
 These cytokines increase linearly with platelet concentration.
 What this means is that as the concentration increases, the number of growth factors increases proportionally.
 Growth factors signal transduction via the receptor tyrosine kinases.
 Growth factors have many roles.
-The stimulate chemotaxis, which is directional movement in response to a chemical stimulaus.
+The stimulate chemotaxis, which is directional movement in response to a chemical stimulus.
 Stem cells are attracted to the growth factors and migrate into the area.
 Cell proliferation or cell division is a response to a stimulus by growth factors.
 Platelet signaling where growth factors bind to stem cell membrane and growth factor stimulates cell division.